TIY-TN-FEE-2016-spring/assignments/05-exercise-positioning/README.md

 ## Description

-This exercise will test your knowledge of CSS positioning
+This challenge will test your knowledge of CSS positioning

 ## Objectives